-- Term of agreement ongoing, commencing 1 March 2007. - Base salary, inclusive of superannuation, for the year ended 30 June 2013 of \$239,499, to be reviewed annually by the remuneration committee. - Payment of a termination benefit on early termination without notice by the Company, other than for gross misconduct, equal to three months' salary. - Contract can be terminated by either party with three months' notice.
+- Term of agreement ongoing, commencing 1 March 2007, renegotiated 16 May 2014. - Base salary, inclusive of superannuation, for the year ended 30 June 2014 of \$264,053, to be reviewed annually by the remuneration committee. - Payment of a termination benefit on early termination by the Company, other than for gross misconduct, equal to six months' salary. - Contract can be terminated by either party with three months' notice.